gerardbm/atomic/README.md

 # Atomic
 ### Multiple colors for multiple applications

 Atomic is a dark color scheme designed to use with terminal, Vim/Neovim and several GUI code editors.
-This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus...) and Zsh.
+This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm...) and Zsh.

 ### Color palette